Western Animation / DC Universe Animated Original Movies

 - Batman: Under the Red Hood (2010): A mysterious figure claiming the Joker's original nom de guerre from before his chemical bath emerges in Gotham and attempts to take down the city's underworld from the inside out, taunting Batman all the while.
 An adaptation of Batman: Under the Hood.

 - All-Star Superman (2011): When overexposure to the sun spells Superman's imminent death, he takes time to set his affairs in order while Luthor continues to scheme.
 An adaptation of All-Star Superman.
+The first in the line to not get a PG-13, instead getting a PG.

 - Superman vs. the Elite (2012): Superman is forced to question his methods when a team of superheroes who are willing to kill makes their debut to worldwide approval.
-An adaptation of Superman: What's So Funny About Truth, Justice & the American Way?.
+An adaptation of Superman: What's So Funny About Truth, Justice & the American Way?

 - Batman: The Dark Knight Returns (2012, 2013): An elderly Batman must come out of retirement when an enormous street gang threatens to tear Gotham apart.
 A two-part adaptation of Batman: The Dark Knight Returns.